Not the scariest. Not the goriest. Just the most fun!

 If it’s worth $10 to get scared sooner, we offer two lines from which ticket holders are admitted.
 An extra $10 gets you in the shorter Fast Pass line possibly saving a 30 to 90 minute wait in the General Admission line.

 The Paranormal Investigation Team (PIT) will offer paranormal ghost hunts of the Haunted Majestic grounds and barges beginning approximately 30 minutes after the haunt closes each night.
 Tickets can be purchased at the ticket booth from 7 to 11 p.m. on the night of your tour.
 These tours will take place after Haunted Majestic closes on these nights and will last approximately 90 minutes.

 Want to add a little after-hours fun to your Mothman Festival weekend?
 Make the short trip south to Haunted Majestic to take part in our River History Ghost Hunts aboard Haunted Majestic.
 Groups of not more than 10 people will roam the grounds and the barges in search of the paranormal during this one-night-only intimate event!
-Tours begin at 8 p.m., 10 p.m. and midnight on Saturday night, July 1, 2023, and last approximately 90 minutes.
+Tours begin at 10 p.m. and midnight on Saturday night, July 1, 2023, and last approximately 90 minutes.
 Come armed with your ghost hunting gear as you and your tour guide venture back to World War II to talk to some of the more than 300 servicemen who perished aboard the Majestic.
 You won’t be disappointed!

 Friday, September 29,

 Saturday, September 30,

 Friday, October 13,